 Our degree is professionally accredited by the Solicitors Regulation Authority and The Bar Council.
 This offers exemption from the initial stage of the solicitor and barrister professional examinations for England and Wales.

 We also offer the subjects for students intending to continue their legal education and take the professional course at the Institute of Professional Legal Studies in Belfast.

 As the North East of England’s longest established Law School, Newcastle is highly regarded for its teaching of law.
-We are ranked fifth nationally out of 99 institutions for overall student satisfaction with a score of 96% in the 2012 National Student Survey.
-We are also ranked in the top five UK universities for law in The Sunday Times University Guide 2013.
+We achieved an overall student satisfaction score of 95% in the 2013 National Student Survey.
+We are also ranked in the top ten UK universities for law in The Guardian University Guide 2014.

 Teaching is by a combination of lectures and seminars where you can discuss legal issues and work through problem questions in small groups.
 Individual preparation for seminars is also extremely important and occupies much of your study time.

 Traditional end-of-year examinations form a large part of the assessment, while other modules are assessed via compulsory course work.
 Teaching and assessment methods may vary from module to module; more information can be found in our individual module listings.

 Visit our Teaching and Learning pages to read about the outstanding learning experience available to you at Newcastle University.